archfirst/joinjs/README.md

 - `associations {Array} (optional)` - mappings for associations to other objects.
 Each mapping contains:
     - `name` - property name of the association in the mapped object
-    - `mapId` - identifier of the map for the associated object
+    - `mapId` - identifier of the result map of the associated object
     - `columnPrefix (optional)` - a prefix to apply to every column of the associated object.
 Default is an empty string.

 - `collections {Array} (optional)` - mappings for collections of other objects.
 Each mapping contains:
     - `name` - property name of the collection in the mapped object
-    - `mapId` - identifier of the map for the associated objects
+    - `mapId` - identifier of the result map of the associated objects
     - `columnPrefix (optional)` - a prefix to apply to every column of the associated object.
 Default is an empty string.

 ### API